Reserve the NVIDIA GH200 Grace Hopper™ Superchip at Vultr today.

 A LEMP stack runs web applications on Linux with Nginx, MySQL, and PHP.
 WordOps is a management tool for WordPress on the LEMP stack.
-This guide describes how to install, configure, and manage a WordPress site using WordOps on Ubuntu 18.04.
+This guide describes how to install, configure, and manage a WordPress site using WordOps on Ubuntu or Debian Linux.

 WordOps simplifies WordPress deployment by automating the installation and configuration of various dependencies.
 The WordOps stack consist of the following components:

 Core LEMP stack: Nginx, MariaDB, and PHP.

 Cache backend: support for Nginx fastcgi_cache, Redis, WP-Super-Cache, WP-Rocket, and Cache Enabler.